mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 `kubectl get namespaces`{{execute}}

-We can also use the shortened namepace opttion  `kubectl get ns`
+You can also use the shortened namepace option  `kubectl get ns`

 Now, let's deploy a container pod  in each in the frontend and backend namespaces